+To contextualize the observed frequency of intransitivity, we conducted a series of simulations that used a random utility model with a stochastic term added to the utility of the options, such that the probability of choosing option A (p(A)) in a decision between A and B was:

+pA= 11+e1-αuB+ αε- 1-αuA+ αε

+where α represents the proportion of the observed utility due to random, which was varied error between 0 and 1, uA and u(B) represent the utilities of each option and ε is random noise.
+It can be shown analytically that the maximum proportion of intransitive triples would be .25 (see SOM, also noted in the discussion section of Tversky, 1969), but the interesting question is how the proportion increases as error in utilities increases.
+The effect is non-linear, but the observed intransitivities in the MTL group correspond to the level expected if the error represented approximately 30 percent of the utility in equation 1.

+Several alternative explanations can be analyzed with these data.
+One possible alternative explanation is that non-MTL respondents had better memory for their choices made earlier in the task, and that this prevented intransitive choices.
+This would suggest that the rate of intransitivities declines over time differentially for the MTL and non-MTL groups.
+We tested this hypothesis and saw no differences in slopes (see SOM for details).

 To examine the possibility of a speed-accuracy tradeoff, we examined response latencies of the choices, and the relationship between responses latencies and intransitivities.
 We found that slower trials were most likely to be involved in intransitive triplets, and that the MTL group had a significantly slower average response time per trial.
-Together, these results suggest that intransitive triplets accompany more , longer responding, eliminating the possibility of a speed-accuracy tradeoff.
+Together, these results suggest that intransitive triplets accompany more effortful, longer responding, eliminating the possibility of a speed-accuracy tradeoff.

 We also examined whether particular candy bars were more responsible for intransitivities.
 We regressed the number of times each candy bar was involved in an intransitive choice onto indicator variables representing the identity of each chocolate bar as well as on a factor representing group.
 None of these variables survived a post-hoc (Bonferroni) test of significance.
+Difficulty of a decision, as measured by the ordinal value difference between the bars in a trial, however, did have an impact on intransitivity.
+Expectedly more difficult trials were involved in more intransitive triplets for all groups, but less so for the MTL group.
+This was not the case for the control trial on numerical judgments, supporting further that differences in performance are due to processing of value.

 Discussion